Georgia State University

 Right: She’s trying to get more experience working in student affairs.

 Right: Student Affairs oversees Recreational Services.
-(The university’s Division of Student Affairs oversees the Department of Recreational Services.)
+(The division of Student Affairs oversees the department of Recreational Services.)

 Right: The Department of English redesigned its website.

-Right: After majoring in physics, she became a physics professor.
+Right: After majoring in physics, she started working for the Physics & Astronomy Department.

-The formal names of centers, such as the Fiscal Research Center or the University Advisement Center, and institutes, such as the Confucius Institute, should be capitalized, but “center” and “institute” used alone should be in lowercase.
-Upon second reference, it is not necessary to use the complete proper name.
+Capitalize the formal names of centers, such as the Fiscal Research Center or the University Advisement Center, and institutes, such as the Confucius Institute, but lowercase “center” and “institute” when used alone.
+Upon second reference, it is not necessary to use the complete name.

 Right: The Institute of International Business hosts seminars.